bjkawecki/bjkawecki/README.md

 Right now it's a beta version.
 Sign up and test for free, if you like.

-💬 Visit my website powered by GitHub Pages and Jekyll: <a target="_blank" rel="noopener noreferrer" href="https://bjoernkawecki.de">bjoernkawecki.de</a>, where I (sometimes) share some thought I have.
+💬 Visit my website at <a target="_blank" rel="noopener noreferrer" href="https://bjoernkawecki.de">bjoernkawecki.de</a>, where I (sometimes) share some thought I have.